 The screenshot shows the pgAdmin 4 application window.
 At the top is a dark blue header bar with the 'pgAdmin' logo on the left and 'File', 'Object', 'Tools', and 'Help' menus with dropdown arrows on the right.
-Below the header is a light blue toolbar with several icons: a server (blue cylinder), a table (grid), a search (magnifying glass), and a refresh (refresh symbol).
-The main area is titled 'Browser' and contains a tree view under the 'Servers' node.
+Below the header is a light blue toolbar with several icons: a server icon, a grid icon, a funnel and gear icon, a magnifying glass icon, and a right-pointing arrow icon.
+The main area is titled 'Browser' and contains a tree view of database objects.
 The 'Servers' node is expanded, showing two entries: 'PG 13' and 'pgAdmin'.
-Each entry has a small blue icon to its left: a blue elephant for 'PG 13' and a blue server icon with a wrench for 'pgAdmin'.
 The 'pgAdmin' entry is highlighted with a light blue background.
+To the right of the tree view is a vertical dark blue sidebar.